 “A moving and delightful book.”—Independent “As with all stories, the beauty and wonderment of [Rory and Ita’s story] comes from its being told so well.”—The Vancouver Sun “Alive with acuity and spare, punchy prose. . . .
 Always readable, engaging and revealing. . . .
 A brave and tender piece of work.”—Irish Times

-Roddy Doyle is the author of eleven novels, two collections of stories, two books of dialogues and Rory & Ita, a memoir of his parents.
-He has written seven books for children and has contributed to a variety of publications including The New… More about Roddy Doyle
+Roddy Doyle is the author of 11 novels, 2 collections of stories, 2 books of dialogues, and Rory & Ita, a memoir of his parents.
+He has written seven books for children and has contributed to a variety of publications including The New Yorker, McSweeney’s, Metro Éireann, and… More about Roddy Doyle

 Ebook | $9.99